-With recent trends indicating the continued growth of online learning, students both young and old are likely to encounter an increasing number of online courses available to them.
-To navigate this growing learning trend, it is best to be prepared with the information you need to decide if online courses are for you.
+With recent trends indicating the continued growth of online learning, students both young and old are likely to encounter an increasing number of online courses available to them on their quest for the best online colleges.
+To navigate this growing learning trend, it is best to be prepared with the information you need to decide if online+ courses are for you.

-For those curious about taking online classes, some common questions may come to mind.
+For those curious about taking online+ degree programs, some common questions may come to mind.
 Check out the recommendations below to help answer some of these questions and don’t forget to read up on 3 big myths about taking online classes before you go.

 What if I don’t have Word or PowerPoint on my computer?